bigfix/developer.bigfix.com/site/reference/types/connection.md

 # type: connection

-The &lt;connection&lt; objects are used to query your connections.
+The &lt;connection&gt; objects are used to query your connections.
 These are all properties of the Internet Connection Firewall, as returned in the NETCON_PROPERTIES structure.

 # device name of &lt;connection&gt; : string